anthocyanidin, anthocyanadins, anthocyanin, celphinidin, cyanidin, delphinidin, malvidin,

 Proanthocyanidins are chemical compounds.
 They give the fruit or flowers of many plants

 their red, blue, or purple colors.
 They were first studied for their importance as

 plant pigments.
 These compounds may help prevent cancer.

 Proanthocyanidins are in a group of compounds called polyphenols.
 These belong to

 Research is being done to look at the health benefits of these compounds.
 It’s known

-that a diet rich in vegetables and fruits reduces the risk for many types of cancer.
+that a diet with a lot of vegetables and fruits reduces the risk for many types of

-risk of breast cancer.
-They also reduce risk of blood clot formation.
-This may lower
+They work with vitamin C to lower the risk of breast cancer.
+They reduce risk of blood

 before taking any supplements.